jack-hutchinson-cko/clone/README.md

 NEXT_PUBLIC_CLIENT_TYPE="NAS"
 ```

-Alternatively, you can use `npm run abcdev` or `npm run nasdev` if you prefer not to edit the `.env` file and build each time.
+Alternatively, you can use `npm run abc:dev` or `npm run nas:dev` if you prefer not to edit the `.env` file and build each time.

 ## Deploy on Vercel